klarna-incubator/gram/README.md

 [![License][license-image]][license-url]
 [![Developed at Klarna][klarna-image]][klarna-url]

-Gram is Klarna's own threat model diagramming tool developed internally by Klarna's Secure Development team.
+Gram is Klarna's own [threat model][owasp-tm] diagramming tool developed internally by Klarna's Secure Development team.
 It is a webapp for engineers to collaboratively create threat models for their systems, providing a easy-to-understand way to document a system as a dataflow diagram with threats/controls attached.

 ![Screenshot](screenshot.png)